MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 john_doe 26378 26365  0 10:02 pts/0    00:00:00 php -S 0.0.0.0:3000
 ```

-In this example based on the "Deploy a PHP application with SFTP" exercise, the
+In this example based on the ["Deploy a PHP application with SFTP"
-process that interests you is the fourth one, which was launched by the `php -S
+exercise][sftp-deploy-ex], the process that interests you is the fourth one,
-0.0.0.0:3000` command as shown in the last column, and has the Process ID
+which was launched by the `php -S 0.0.0.0:3000` command as shown in the last
-`26378`.
-The other PHP processes are unrelated to what you were doing, so you
+column, and has the Process ID `26378`.
+The other PHP processes are unrelated to
-should not touch them.
+what you were doing, so you should not touch them.

 Now that you have the ID of the naughty process, you can kill it: